 Can I get a plat map?

 The Anoka County Surveyors office once sold a Resource Book containing information similar to a Plat Book.
 However, they no longer offer the Resource Book because the information contained in it is available online via GIS.
 Find the property in GIS.
 Make sure the property is selected, and find County Plat Link in the left hand menu under Search.
 Not all properties will have a plat map.

 Where / how do I get an address?

-Addresses are assigned during the plan review phase after an application has been submitted for a new home.
+A primary structure must be on a parcel for an address to be assigned to it.
+Addresses are assigned during the plan review phase after a new home application has been submitted for review.
 Addresses will not be assigned prior to the plan review phase.

 How can I get a survey of my private property?